andy-yang6187/andy-yang6187.github.io/_portfolio/EbikeProject.md

 Since the capacity of the cell was limited by *the parallel group with the least capacity* The plan was to maximize the capacity of the pack as a whole by making sure the parallel groups were all evenly matched in capacity.
 When I did the capacity tests, I numbered the cells and recorded the capacities.
 Then with the help of my roommate we wrote a script to group the cells together in a way to make the capacities of each paralle group match.

+An important note was to decide the configuration of the battery pack.
+Since the motor / motor controller was rated for 48V, I used 13 cells in series, which puts the nominal pack voltage of 48.1V (since 13 * 3.7V = 48.1V).
+Then I just used as many cells as I could to make the parallel groups.
+The end configuration was 13s11p.

 Once I knew how to group the cells together, it was time to get to work assembling the pack.
 Initially I made a spot welder from the transformer of a old microwave.
 I removed the secondary windings from the transformer and used some hefty wiring of my own, since I expected there to be lots of current.
 In the applicaiton of spot welding high current is needed, so using my knowledge of transformer equations I knew to have 1 or 2 windings on the secondary side.
 I also salvaged the door switch from the microwave to use as my on and off switch since it was a momentary on switch and was conviently there.

 Unfortunately when I started testing I obliterated through the nickel strips I bought when I tried to spot weld them together.
 After several unsuccessful attempts I decided to bite the dust and ask the ECE department at UF if they had a spotwelder I could use.
 I also asked the mechanical department, to which they responded they had a sheet metal spot welder (I was amused by the thought of even attempting to use this on a battery) but not the battery spot welder I was looking for.
 (Later I realized the reason I oblierated through the weld was because without pulsing of the welder I had no control of the current, and to acheive the best welds I needed to control the spot welder to PWM the welding.)
 The ECE department didn't have a spot welder, but offered to buy one and let me use, if I specc'ed one out (thanks Mike!).